 The 5 Top Extended Car Warranty Companies

-- Ally: Best for Newer Cars
+- Manufacturer-backed (OEM): Best for Newer Cars

 - Endurance – Best for High-Mileage Vehicles